leo-editor/leo-editor/leo/doc/demo.md

 Demo_1(c).start(g.findNodeInTree(c, p, 'demo1-commands'))
 ```

+**Notes**:

+- The **demo.user_dict** ivar is a Python dictionary that demo scripts may freely use.

-As shown above, subclasses of the Demo class may define **setup** and **teardown** methods.
+- Subclasses of Demo may define **setup** and **teardown** methods.
 The demo class calls demo.setup(p) just before the first demo script, and calls demo.teardown() just after the last demo script.

-**Important**: The Demo class executes demo scripts *in the present outline*.
+- **Important**: The Demo class executes demo scripts *in the present outline*.
 As shown above, demo scripts may create new outlines, thereby changing the meaning of c.
 It is up to the demo scripts themselves to handle such complications.

-## Demo scripts
+## Helper methods

 Demo scripts have access to c, g and p as usual.
 Demo scripts also have access to the predefined **demo** variable, bound to the Demo instance.
 This allows demo scripts to use all the **helper methods** in the Demo class.
 These methods can:

-- Animate typing in headlines, body text, the minibuffer, or anywhere else.
+- Simulate typing in headlines, body text, the minibuffer, or anywhere else.
 - Overlay a scaled image on the screen.
 - Open any Leo menu, selecting particular menu items.
-- Scale font sizes.
+- [Coming soon] Scale font sizes.
-- Open another .leo file and present the demo in the new outline window.
-- And many other things, as described below.

-For example, this demo script:
+For example, this demo script executes the insert-node command!

 ```python
     demo.single_key('Alt-X')
     demo.plain_keys('ins\\tno\\t\\n')
 ```

-This executes the insert-node command!

-The **demo.user_dict** ivar is a Python dictionary that demo scripts may freely use.

-## Helper methods

-Here is a list of all the helper methods in the Demo class.
-Helper scripts have access to these methods via the predefined **demo** var.
+The following sections describe all public helper methods of the Demo class.

+### Images and focus

+**demo.image(pane,fn,center=None,height=None,width=None)**

+Overlays an image in a pane.

+- `pane`: Valid values are 'body', 'log' or 'tree'.
+- `fn`: The path to the image file, relative to the leo/Icons directory for relative paths.
+- `height`: Scales the image so it has the given height.
+- `width`: Scales the image i so it has the given width.
+- `center`: If True, centers the image horizontally in the given pane.

+**demo.focus(pane)**

+Forces focus to the given pane.
+Valid values are 'body', 'log' or 'tree'.

+### Menus

+**demo.command(command_name)**

+Executes the named command.

+**demo.open_menu(menu_name)**

+Opens the menu whose name is given, ignoring case and any non-alpha characters in menu_name.
+This method shows all parent menus, so demo.open_menu('cursorback') suffices to show the "Cmds\:Cursor/Selection\:Cursor Back..." menu.

+**demo.dismiss_menubar()**

+Dismisses the menu opened with demo.open_menu.

 ### Starting and stopping